collinforrester/MCID_Opportunity_Tracker/README.md

   1. (required) Modify '.ebextensions/options.config' file:
      * Row 3: Update your email to be notified via SNS when new items are added to the table.
      * Row 6: Update the SESSION value to identify the event name & date.
 The SESSION variable is used in the website title as well as a field recorded in DynamoDB.
+     * Commit code changes to the local git repository.
   2. (optional) To further modify event information on the main web page (for example if the event is not an Immersion Day), modify the '/views/index.ejs' file:
      * Rows 9, 29, and 46 reference "Immersion Day"
   3. (optional) If you need to edit the data that is put into DynamoDB, the form data capture is configured in 'app.js' file.